How to Enable Desktop Screen Sharing via VNC on Ubuntu Linux

 You will want to use a VNC client to connect to the Windows system.
 Unfortunately, Microsoft Remote Desktop Connections won’t work here, so you must use VNC or other compatible remote connection clients to work with Ubuntu.

 To enable access outside your local network, you must set up your firewall to forward the traffic to the Ubuntu desktop via a specific port number.
-Normally port 5900.
+Normally, port 5900.

-You will also want to run the below commands to turn off Remote sharing encryption.
+You will also want to run the commands below to turn off remote sharing encryption.
 This feature creates problems for Windows machines while connecting.

 sudo gsettings set org.gnome.Vino require-encryption false